Skip to main content

 • Homes expecting a naturally quiet dog

-• Very young children without supervision
+• Very young children without close adult supervision

 • Owners wanting reliable off-leash freedom